clue/reactphp-zenity/README.md

 Otherwise you may have to install Zenity yourself (use your favorite search engine, download the appropriate realease tarball or compile from soure).
 Zenity it not officially supported on other platforms, however several non-official releases exist.

-This library assume Zenity is installed in your PATH.
+This library assumes Zenity is installed in your PATH.
 If it is not, you can explicitly set its path like this:

 ```php
 $launcher = new Launcher($loop);